 This matchup is worthy of being called the battle of the titans.
-Bitdefender is often considered the best antivirus service (and appears at #1 on our best antivirus list).
-Then, there’s Avast, a company so large it eats smaller cybersec providers for breakfast, incorporating them into their infrastructure.
+Bitdefender is often considered the best antivirus service.
+Then, there's Avast, a company so large it eats smaller cybersec providers for breakfast, incorporating them into their infrastructure.
 Both providers have free versions, both are well known for their products.
 The question remains: which one reigns triumphant?

 So, in this Bitdefender vs. Avast comparison, I'll look at each provider's strengths and weaknesses in categories like features, malware protection, pricing, apps, and customer support.
 After this short read, you'll have a much better idea of which one is better and why.

 Bitdefender vs. Avast

 |🥇 Overall rank:||#1 out of #25||#17 out of #25|